Michael R. Burch: Early life and education

+Career

+Burch resumed submitting poems in the early 1990s after a renewed interest in poetry inspired by ancient Celtic myths and Arthurian legends.
+His first confirmed publication outside of academic journals and vanity presses was in Golden Isis in 1993.

+In 1998 when he discovered Poet’s Market and learned of systemic bias against traditional poetry in many literary journals, Burch began to be more selective about where he submitted, with increasing success.

+In response to what he perceived as editorial gatekeeping and stylistic discrimination, Burch founded The HyperTexts, an online literary journal committed to publishing a wide range of poetic styles, including formal and previously published work.

+Since its inception, The HyperTexts has received over 17 million page views and has published poems by both established and emerging voices.
+Burch has often described the journal as breaking the "rules" of contemporary literary publishing, especially in its policy of accepting previously published poems and promoting traditional verse forms.

+Burch has served as an editor, board member or advisor for several other literary publications, including Borderless Journal, Better Than Starbucks, and The Chained Muse.
+His approach to poetry submission is nonconformist: he refuses to change his style to suit editorial trends, advocating instead for poets to remain authentic and submit work only to journals that support their artistic vision.

+Through The HyperTexts Burch has published the work of Jared Carter, R. S. Gwynn, Julie Kane, X. J. Kennedy, Jan Schreiber, Tom Merrill, Joseph S. Salemi and other formalist poets of note.
+Burch also encouraged contemporary formalists he had published, such as Richard Moore, Rhina Espaillat, Jack Butler, Annie Finch, A. E. Stallings and Harvey Stanbrough to contribute to Romantics Quarterly.

 Burch's poems, essays, articles, and letters have appeared in publications such as TIME, USA Today, Writer's Digest, Writer's Journal, Writer's Gazette, The Lyric, Light Quarterly, Measure, Poet Lore, The Raintown Review, Trinacria, Ancient Cypress Press, The New Formalist, and hundreds of other literary journals.
 He had a weekly column in Nashville's City Paper, for three years until it folded in 2013.
 He is an editor and publisher of Holocaust, Hiroshima, Trail of Tears, Darfur and Nakba poetry.
 He has also translated poetry from Old English and other languages into modern English.
 Poets translated by Burch include Basho, Bertolt Brecht, Robert Burns, William Dunbar, Allama Iqbal, Ono no Komachi, Miklós Radnóti, Rainer Maria Rilke, Renée Vivien and Sappho.